arleta-jedrzejczak/CC-node-project/README.md

  - Mariusz Olszewski
  - Bartosz Ratajczyk
  - Urszula Wilk
-## Tech stack
+## Main technologies
 -   NodeJS
--   ExpressJS
+-   ExpressJS     4.17.11
--   MongoDB / mongoose
+-   MongoDB / mongoose     5.11.18
--   TypeScript
+-   TypeScript    4.2.2
--   Jest
+-   Jest    26.6.3
+## Additional packages
+-  nodemon
+-  body-parser
+-  mailgun
+-  supertest
+-  prettier
+-  jsonwebtoken
+-  dotenv
+-  bcrypt

 ## Project description
-The application allows you to view and add posts containing a title, photo, and tags.
-Users who are not logged in can view added posts, search by title or tags.
+This application allows you to view and add posts containing a title, photo, and tags.
+Users who are not logged in, can view added posts and search them by title or tags.
 If a user wants to add a post, he/she must register.
-Logged-in users can create new posts, edit and delete their own posts, as well as add the posts of other authors to favorites.
+Logged-in users can create new posts, edit and delete their own posts, as well as add the posts of other users to favorites.
 ## List of functionalities
 1. Possibility to create an account
 2. Sending a verification email